 There is very little difference between the two.
 Your decision on which model to choose will be based on comfort and the diameter of the branch to prune.
 The trigger operated powered pruners, seen above in picture 1, have a comfortable one finger trigger action and can cope with a branch thickness of approximately 12mm.

 The conventional-looking, power-assisted secateurs (shown in picture 2) have the ability to cut a much thicker branch – up to 25mm.
 This is because the jaws of the secateurs can open much wider and as you squeeze these secateurs together the power takes over and snips the branch clean off.

-How long do Battery Pruners last on a Single Charge?
+How long do Cordless Pruners last on a Single Charge?